T

 PaceStandard

-This 3-day itinerary for the Big Island of Hawaii balances volcanic wonders, stunning coastlines, and lush natural beauty.
-You'll explore the dramatic landscapes of Hawaii Volcanoes National Park, relax on unique black and green sand beaches, and marvel at cascading waterfalls.
-The journey concludes on the Kona coast with a taste of local coffee and a memorable sunset.
+This 3-day itinerary for the Big Island of Hawaii balances volcanic wonders, coastal beauty, and cultural experiences.
+You'll explore the dramatic landscapes of Hawaii Volcanoes National Park, relax on unique black sand beaches, discover the history of Kona coffee, and snorkel in crystal-clear waters.
+The trip concludes with scenic drives and a taste of ancient Hawaiian life before a final oceanfront meal, offering a well-rounded adventure for couples.

 Day 1 · Big Island (Hawaii)